ItzTheLT/WholesomeSquad-Discord.js/README.md

 Discord.js bot for Wholesome Squad page
 ## Introduction
 This is a Discord.js bot that I make customarily for <a href="https://www.facebook.com/thewholesomesquad">Wholesome Squad</a> Discord Server.
-Thanks to them for inspiring me develop this bot :D This bot is open source so you can clone it and edit it as you want.
+Thanks to them for inspiring me develop this bot :D.
+This bot is open source so you can clone it and edit it as you want.
 I'd appreciate if you credit me :)
 ## Installation
 1. Clone this project